BWF is responsible for developing, regulating and managing badminton and para-badminton at the international level.

-There are many national federations, clubs and associations around the world who are involved in badminton training and competition for people with a disability.
-BWF promotes a “one sport – one team” philosophy – badminton and para-badminton.
+There are many national federations, clubs and associations around the world who are involved in badminton training and competition for people with an impairment.
+BWF promotes a “one sport – one team” philosophy – badminton and para-badminton together.
+Badminton is a sport for all, and accessible sport for people with an physical impairment.

 - Wheelchair Sport Classes - WH 1 and WH 2